Spring Needle Tube Flies – Black and Green by John Gray.

 Left: The Thread Line Salmon Flies: A color plate from The Angler And The Thread Line by Alexander Wanless.
 Book published 1932.
 Fishmadman

 Tube flies have become a steady diet for European fly fishers since Minnie Morawski, a fly-dresser from Aberdeen, Scotland, made the first Atlantic salmon tube flies in 1945.
-Tail bitters became hooked Salmo salar.
+Tail bitters like Salmo salar [brown trout] became hooked.

 To the right: Color plate from The Angler And The Thread Line, showing other flies from the Thread Line Salmon Series.
 Top two with detachable hooks, the middle one with added weight enabling the angler to fish it on his light spinning gear.
 [Fishmadman]

 Today, because of the much higher populations of Salmo Salar in the Canadian Maritimes and throughout Scandinavia, Atlantic salmon are tube-fished [skated or swung].
-In addition, steelhead trout and Pacific salmons are the tube fly country for the Northwest U.S., western Canada, and, more recently Alaska [more than a decade ago].
+In addition, steelhead trout and Pacific salmons are the tube fly country for the Northwest U.S., western Canada, and, more recently Alaska, but more than a decade ago.

-Today’s tube product manufacturers’ products no longer only incentivize tying large streamer-like flies but much smaller nymphs to emergers, as well as, dry flies on smaller diameter tubes no more complicated than tying on a hook.
-The latter is likely the point of why tubes remain a stumbling block for the fly-tying community.
+Today’s tube product manufacturers’ products no longer only incentivize tying large streamer-like flies but much smaller flies—even nymphs to emergers.
+Also, dry flies on smaller diameter tubes are no more complicated than tying on a hook.
+The latter is likely the reason why tubes remain a stumbling block for the fly-tying community.

 Newcomer in Georgia